Interpretation of NO$\nu$A and T2K data in the presence of a light sterile neutrino: Numerical Results

 The upper (lower) panels of Fig.~\ref{fig:fit} report the estimates of the oscillation parameters attained by expanding the $\chi^2$ around the minimum value obtained when the 3-flavor (4-flavor) hypothesis is accepted as true.
-The projections refer to $\delta_{13}$ (left panels), $\theta_{23}$ (middle panels), and $|\Delta m^2_{31}|$ (right panels), and are derived by combining T2K and NO$\nu$A data with an external prior on $\theta_{13}$ as derived from reactors.
-The upper (lower) panels refer to the 3-flavor (4-flavor) case.
+The projections refer to $\delta_{13}$ (left panels), $\theta_{23}$ (middle panels), and $|\Delta m^2_{31}|$ (right panels), and are obtained by combining T2K and NO$\nu$A data with an external prior on $\theta_{13}$ as derived from reactors.
 In all panels, the continuous (dashed) curve represents the NO (IO).
-This figure shows that the 3-flavor ($\sim$2.4$\sigma$) indication in favor of the normal ordering remains almost unchanged in the 3+1 scheme ($\sim$2.2$\sigma$).
-The inspection of the left panels shows that in the normal ordering, the indication in favor of CP-violation (i.e. $\delta \ne 0,\pi$) found in the 3-flavor framework ($\sim$2.0$\sigma$ with best fit $\delta_{13} \sim 1.35 \pi$) decreases in the 3+1 scheme ($\sim$1.2$\sigma$ with best fit $\delta_{13} \sim 1.28 \pi$).
-Concerning the atmospheric mixing angle $\theta_{23}$ (middle panels) we see that, regardless of the NMO, the best fit lies in the higher octant ($\sin^2\theta_{23}\sim 0.56$) in both 3-flavor and 4-flavor scenarios.
-In the 4-flavor scheme there is a local minimum in the lower octant for $\sin^2\theta_{23}\sim 0.48$. \footnote{Note that for IO $\sin^2\theta_{23}\sim 0.48$ is an inflection point.} This value is disfavored only at the $\sim$1.0$\sigma$ ($\sim$1.6$\sigma$) level in NO (IO) if compared to the best fit in the higher octant.
-On the other hand, in the 3-flavor scheme, the value $\sin^2\theta_{23}\sim 0.48$ is disfavored at the $\sim$1.7$\sigma$ ($\sim$1.9$\sigma$) level in NO (IO).
-Therefore, the preference for the higher octant of $\theta_{23}$ sensibly decreases in the presence of a sterile neutrino, especially in the NO. This is in agreement with the behavior predicted in the forecast study~\cite{Agarwalla:2016xlg}.
-Finally, in the right panels we report the estimate of the atmospheric mass-squared $\Delta m^2_{31}$ splitting.
-From these plots we can observe that in NO the best fit value is very similar in 3-flavor and 4-flavor schemes, with a slight difference for the low values of the parameter.
-In IO both best fit and allowed range in the 4-flavor case are slightly shifted towards lower values with respect to the 3-flavor scenario.
+This figure shows that the 3-flavor ($\sim$1.4$\sigma$) weak indication in favor of the inverted ordering (also emerged in~\cite{Kelly:2020fkv}) remains almost unchanged in the 3+1 scheme ($\sim$1.3$\sigma$).
+The inspection of the left panels shows that in the normal ordering, the preference in favor of $\delta_{13} \sim 1.2 \pi$ found in the 3-flavor framework is basically unaltered in the 3+1 scheme.
+We stress that such a value of $\delta_{13}$ is the result of a compromise between T2K, which prefers $\delta_{13} \sim 1.5 \pi$ and NO$\nu$A, which prefers $\delta_{13} \sim 0.8 \pi$.
+The fact that the best fit value in the 3+1 scheme does not change, signals that light sterile neutrinos are not able to resolve the tension among T2K and NO$\nu$A. This is analogous to what has been recently noticed for the scenario of non-unitary neutrino mixing~\cite{Forero:2021azc}.
+Therefore, at the moment, the only mechanism able to explain the tension is given by hypothetical neutrino non-standard interactions (NSIs), as recently shown in~\cite{Chatterjee:2020kkm} (see also~\cite{Denton:2020uda}).
+This different capability of NSIs to resolve the discrepancy between the two experiments stems from their dependence on matter effects, to which T2K and NO$\nu$A have a different sensitivity, as already noticed in a previous work~\cite{Capozzi:2019iqn}.
+In contrast, in the case of sterile neutrinos and non-unitary neutrino mixing only kinematical (vacuum) effects are involved.